kazimmt/kazimmt.github.io/README.md

 ***Work in progress!!***

 **Enable custom seekbar color**
+>Adds an option to change dark mode gray seekbar color to any color.

 **Custom seekbar color value**
+>You can set any color with hex color code.

 **Enable new thumbnail preview**
+>Enables a new type of thumbnail preview.

 **Enable seekbar tapping**
+>Enables tap-to-seek on the seekbar of the video player.

 **Enable time stamp speed**
+>Adds the current video speed in brackets next to the current time.

 **Hide seekbar in video player**
+>Hides the seekbar in video player.

 **Hide seekbar in video thumbnails**
+>Hides the seekbar in video thumbnails.

 **Hide time stamp**
+>Hides timestamp in video player.

 </details>

 <details>